ushakrishnan/AchievingOperationalMaturity/README.md

 - **Quality Over Quantity**: Focus on providing high-quality content rather than the volume of contributions.

 ## Contact

-If you have any questions or need assistance, feel free to open an issue or contact the project maintainers.
+For any questions or issues, open a GitHub issue or contact the maintainers.

-Happy writing!

 ---

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.